Local NewsCrime

 Fiore was then given time to consult with her attorney about whether or not she would testify.

+She asked the court if she could make a three-minute statement before she made that decision.
 Dorsey said no because she didn't want the proceeding to turn into "some type of grandstanding circus."
 However, she said she would allow Sanft to give a brief summary of Fiore's concerns.

-Sanft also discussed a Rule 29 motion, which included a request to dismiss five of the seven charges that Fiore is facing.
+Sanft also discussed a Rule 29 motion, which included a request to dismiss five of the seven charges Fiore is facing.

 According to Sanft, the government does not have sufficient evidence to prove those counts without reasonable doubt.
 However, federal prosecutor Dahoud Askar argued multiple witnesses testified and provided evidence to support those charges, including Gov. Joe Lombardo.